JLeung46/Paper-Bot/README.md

 ### Text Parsing
 To extract keywords from the user's input I use the `nltk` library.
 I utilized nltk's named entity recognizer to extract locations and chunking to extract possible search words.
-One issue is that the nltk's NER system has trouble recognizing locations that aren't properly capitalized so if a user typed `Show me news related to business in the united states` then `united states` wouldn't be recognized since it wasn't properly cased.
-To solve this I used [Truecaser](https://github.com/nreimers/truecaser) to convert the input to its most probable casing.
+One issue is that the nltk's NER system has trouble recognizing locations that aren't properly capitalized so if a user typed `Show me news on the iphone in the united states` then `united states` wouldn't be recognized since it wasn't properly cased.
+To solve this I used [Truecaser](https://github.com/nreimers/truecaser) to convert the input to its most probable casing before applying NER.